 VI.
 New Resources or Resources with Insufficient Performance Data

-New Resources or existing Resources that do not have at least 60 days of Real-Time offered availability when designated for RAR over the last three (3) years for each Season (Summer, Fall, Winter, Spring) will have a SAC based on the Class Average SAC to ICAP Ratio for its Resource type.
+New Resources or existing Resources that do not have at least 60 days of Real-Time offered availability when designated for RAR over the last three (3) years for each Season (Summer, Fall, Winter, Spring) will have a SAC based on the Class Average SAC to ICAP Ratio for its Resource type, not to exceed the identified Coincident Peak Demand forecast of the ZG Associated Load, if any.
 For Planning Year 2022/23 Schedule 53 Resources that were not committed under the annual construct during the period considered in the SAC calculations can direct MISO to accredit them in accord with their offers as described in Section IV above instead of using a class average.
-Resources on a Catastrophic Generator Outage during a Season they are designated for RAR may elect to use a SAC based on the Class Average SAC to ICAP Ratio for its Resource type the next time it is accredited for that Season provided all of its committed ZRCs were replaced with Uncleared ZRCs and that it has successfully returned from the Catastrophic Generator Outage.
+Resources on a Catastrophic Generator Outage during a Season they are designated for RAR may elect to use a SAC based on the Class Average SAC to ICAP Ratio for its Resource type, not to exceed the identified Coincident Peak Demand forecast of the ZG Associated Load, if any, the next time it is accredited for that Season provided all of its committed ZRCs were replaced with Uncleared ZRCs and that it has successfully returned from the Catastrophic Generator Outage.